GeekInTheNorth/GeekInTheNorth.github.io/_posts/2021-08-31-custom-admin-pages-in-optimizely-12.md

 }
 ```

 The Menu Provider can be used to return a collection of UrlMenuItem and SectionMenuItem objects.
 The UrlMenuItem takes three parameters, a display name, a path and a url while the SectionMenuItem only takes a display name and a path.
-The path defines where in the standard episerver menu that the link will be rendered.
+The path defines where in the standard Optimizely CMS menu that the link will be rendered.
 In the above case, I wanted the menu item to be rendered specifically within the admin section of the CMS.
 Both object types expose a method for IsAvailable that can be assigned a function that takes a HttpContext which can be used to customise under what circumstances the menu would be visible to the user.
 In the above case I have set this as always being visible.

 When I navigate to the admin section of the CMS I can now clearly see my menu item: